microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/parquet/readme.md

-# Demo for Data Virtualization using S3 providers for SQL Server 2022 for parquet
+# Exercise for Data Virtualization using S3 providers for SQL Server 2022 for parquet

-This is a demonstration of data virtualization in SQL Server 2022 using the new REST API "connector" for S3 object storage for parquet files.
-If you want to see the results of this demo without going through all the steps of the exercise you can use Azure Data Studio or a web browser to view the **queryparquet.ipynb** file.
+This is a exercise for data virtualization in SQL Server 2022 using the new REST API "connector" for S3 object storage for parquet files.
+If you want to see the results of this exercise without going through all the steps of the exercise you can use Azure Data Studio or a web browser to view the **queryparquet.ipynb** file.

+> [!IMPORTANT]
-**IMPORTANT**: If you have already completed all the steps for the demo for delta you can skip all the prerequisites and steps to setup minio, except you will need to create a bucket called **wwi** instead of delta as described below in the section titled **Steps to use minio for the demo**.
-You can also skip to Step 8 to start using delta in the section below titled **Steps to use SQL Server for the demo for parquet**
+> If you have already completed all the steps for the exercise for delta you can skip all the prerequisites and steps to setup minio, except you will need to create a bucket called **wwi** instead of delta as described below in the section titled **Steps to use minio for the exercise**.
+You can also skip to Step 8 to start using delta in the section below titled **Steps to use SQL Server for the exercise for parquet**

+> [!CAUTION]
-**Note**: This demo uses non-Microsoft software that has "free" license to use for testing and development purposes only.
-This demo should only be run in a testing environment and not with any production workload.
+> This exercise uses non-Microsoft software that has "free" license to use for testing and development purposes only.
+This exercise should only be run in a testing environment and not with any production workload.

 ## Prerequisites